causeImCloudy/cyberpatriotwiki/curriculum/basics/cyber-security-basics.md

 2. **Integrity**: Maintaining the accuracy and consistency of data, preventing unauthorized changes.
 3. **Availability**: Making sure that authorized users have access to the data and resources when they need them.

-> The CIA triad is an important concept which is the core of Cyber Security.
+> The CIA triad is an important concept which is the core of Cybersecurity.
 {.is-info}

 <br>

 ### IAAA (Triple A)

-Triple A is the other major pillar of Cyber Security.
-The I is sometime left off of this acryonm.
-This acryonm deals with user management, as detailed below:
+Triple A is the other major pillar of Cybersecurity.
+The I is sometime left off of this acronym.
+This acronym deals with user management, as detailed below:

 1. **Identity**: The process of a user claiming or professing an identity.
 This is usually done through a unique identifier, like a username or an email address.
 2. **Authentication**: The process of verifying the identity of a user, device, or system.
 This is usually done through a username, password combo.